What is FU Money and How Do I Get Some?

 Generally, people who are pursuing FU money want to work.
 They are that rare breed of financial independence seekers who like their jobs, find meaning in their work, and want to continue doing it.

-But that also means that you don’t need as much money to be at your desired flavor of financial independence.
+But that also means you don’t need as much money to be at your desired flavor of financial independence.

 Think realistically about what you would need if you quit your job.
 Here are some questions to ask yourself: